cnico/dio-chacon-wifi-api/Protocol.md

 Url for websockets switching : l4hfront-prod.chacon.cloud/ws?sessionToken=r:9deb0bfeb982314029166810e940f3ab

+## Connection response

 At connection, it responds with a content like :

     {"name":"connection","action":"success","data":""}

+In case there an issue with the sessionToken or with the provided credentials, it responds with:

+    {"name":"connection","action":"invalid","data":""}

 # User info retrieval :
 Send this content to the web socket :